Does your farm have or need employees? Then you need managerial skills.

 The project’s long-term goal is to ensure that new farmers and advancing employees in our region can access high-quality information, supportive networks and proven tactics essential to effective management of labor.

-These efforts will support new farmers scaling up and Latino agricultural employees to move up the ladder of management on existing farms.
-For new farmers (operating less than 10 years), effective management of labor is core to scaling up produce businesses.
+These efforts will support new farmers scaling up and Hispanic agricultural employees to move up the ladder of management on existing farms.
+For new farmers, effective management of labor is core to scaling up produce businesses.
 By investing in the skills of valuable employees, we aim to create pathways for advancement and long term retention of these individuals in the NY fruit and vegetable industry.

 The curriculum developed by the project will feature online materials and videos, Spanish plain language guides and visual resources, cell-phone based English classes, regional face to face training programs (ENY and WNY) and new HR consultant teams that will coach 25 selected participants.